Getting Your Ex Back2026-03-19 Β· 9 min read

 If they text, wait at least a few days.
 If they call, let it go to voicemail.
 This isn't punishment, it's boundary-setting.
 You're showing (and proving to yourself) that you have a life that doesn't revolve around them.

 If they reach out and you feel ready to talk, great.
 But have that conversation from a place of healing, not desperation.
 You should be able to talk to them without your hands shaking.
 Not sure how to handle it when your ex breaks the silence?
-Read our guide on what to do when your ex texts after months of no contact, it covers exactly what to say and what not to do in that first exchange.
+Read our guide on what to do when your ex texts after months of no contact.
+It covers exactly what to say and what not to do in that first exchange.
 And if you're still trying to work out whether the silence is starting to land before they message at all, Signs No Contact Is Working on Your Ex will help you read that more soberly.

 One more thing: if your ex has an avoidant attachment style, no contact works differently.
 They may unfollow you, go completely silent, or seem to move on suspiciously fast.
 That's not necessarily what it looks like, here's what it means when an avoidant ex goes quiet and why it doesn't always signal what you fear.
+If the pattern feels especially chaotic, Fearful Avoidant No Contact: What Actually Happens is the more specific version.
+And if a colder avoidant resurfaces after silence, My Dismissive Avoidant Ex Reached Out will help you read that contact more accurately.

 The Bottom Line